 Over the years, Lake City Way NE has been widened and it continues to have many car-oriented businesses such as car sales lots, gas stations, fast food and drive-through restaurants.

-The newest tenant at 8500 Lake City Way NE is a Seattle man who has renovated the building and opened Growler Guys on November 19, 2016.
-The building has been rehabilitated to have indoor dining as well as grab-and-go food, plus beer taps.
+The newest tenant at 8500 Lake City Way NE is a Seattle man who renovated the building and opened Growler Guys on November 19, 2016.
+The building has indoor dining, an outdoor patio, pizza, grab-and-go food, plus beer taps.
 Commenting that Growler Guys will be on the “going home” side of the road (i.e. northbound) the new restaurant operator said that he hopes people will stop for food and beer on their way home from work.
 In this, the new restaurant will continue in the road house tradition on Wedgwood’s slightly wild western edge.

 Census and Seattle City Directory listings.